-G7 foreign ministers set for talks in Japan, Israel-Gaza war to top agenda
+Blinken seeks G7 unity on Israel-Hamas war

 France voted in favour of the “humanitarian truce” while all other G7 member countries abstained.

-For the bloc, agreeing on specific wording on Israel’s right to defend itself, the civilian casualties in Gaza, and calls for a temporary halt in fighting will be difficult, officials say.

-US Secretary of State Antony Blinken, who touched down in Tokyo on Tuesday morning after holding three days of strained talks with the leaders throughout the Middle East, has said Washington is working “very aggressively” to expand aid for trapped civilians in Gaza.
+Blinken has said Washington is working “very aggressively” to expand aid for trapped civilians in Gaza.

 “I think we will see in the days ahead that the assistance can expand in significant ways,” Blinken said on Monday, without providing details.